bogie67/bogie-leaflet-map/README.md

-# Etools Leaflet Map Component
+# Bogie Leaflet Map Component

 This is a Polmyer 2 port of the original project found at leaflet-extras/leaflet-map.